Want to earn maximum Southwest Points? The Southwest Performance Business is your BEST option! It earns the most points of ANY Southwest card.

 Chase will not approve you if you’ve opened 5 or more cards from ANY bank in the last 24 months (excluding Chase, Citi an AMEX business cards).

-To see where you fall on 5/24 (ie how many cards you’ve opened in the last 24 months), check out Travel Freely, a FREE way to manage your credit cards and track 5/24, which I highly recommend, and a Families Fly Free partner.
+To see where you fall on 5/24 (ie how many cards you’ve opened in the last 24 months), check out Travel Freely, a FREE way to manage your credit cards and track 5/24, which I highly recommend, and a Secrets of a Travel Journalist partner.

 You can hold BOTH business cards.